NathanFL1999/ICA_GDGame_NFL/README.md

 ### Tasks - Week 10
 - [x] Add bug fix to MouseManager::GetMouseRayDirection() that was not allowing you to pick from a user-specified screenPosition
 - [x] Remove unused GraphicsDevice parameter in Draw() calls for I3DDrawable, DrawnActor3D, ModelObject and PrimitiveObject

+### Tasks - Week 11
+- [ ] Created ICA_GDGame based on GCA codebase but with JibLibX and ModelObject removed
 - [ ] Add support for SoundCategoryType in SoundManager
 - [ ] Add CycleCamera event listener code in CameraManager
 - [ ] Static variables/enum to represent symbolic name for resolution ResolutionType.SVGA